Zuhab Khan

-Zuhab Khan (Urdu: زوہاب خان; born in Karachi, May 4, 2001) is a young Pakistani actor who started acting by doing commercials and moved on to acting in serials.
+Zuhab Khan (Urdu: زوہاب خان; born in Karachi, 4 May 2001) is a Pakistani actor who started acting by doing commercials and moved on to acting in serials.

 He starred in the drama Omar Dadi aur Gharwalay, Mein Mummy aur Woh, Kash Mai Teri Beti Na Hoti, Perfume Chowk and Na Kaho Tum Mere Nahi.

-He also worked in 3 bahadur animated movie as a dubbing artist(Saadi) and he also started rap career.
-Zuhab’s first rap song is (My Story) and 6 tracks more and many more to come.
+He also worked in 3 bahadur animated movie as a dubbing artist (Saadi) and he also started rap career.
+Zuhab first rap song is (My Story) and 6 tracks more and many more to come.

+Personal life

+Khan dated a tiktoker and an influencer, Wania Nadeem.
+In May 2024, the couple got married.